georgosgeorgos/ComputationalStatisticsBT/mcmc/MCMC.md

 2d)  Illustrate analytically possible difficulties of this approach with a simple conjugate model

 The main problem in general is that we need: a prior from which is computationally easy to sample and defined on the same domain of the posterior; and a bounding constant to obtain a dominating function, proportional to the prior, from which to sample.
-These two conditions are not always trivial to satisfy: infact, for a distribution not concave, it is not easy to obtain a bounding constant because we have to solve an optimization problem with local maxima(in general with a lot of random variables); and we have to search also an easy to sample distro with this property: so we have to deal with a computationally invertible CDF.
+These two conditions are not always trivial to satisfy: in fact, for a distribution not concave, it is not easy to obtain a bounding constant because we have to solve an optimization problem with local maxima(in general with a lot of random variables); and we have to search also an easy to sample distro with this property: so we have to deal with a computationally invertible CDF.
 So for example, using a simple Beta as prior and a Binomial model as likelihood we know

 $$